 - But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him. – James 1:5

-The three steps above then culminate with the admonition to always be growing in the grace and knowledge of the Lord:
+The three steps above then culminate with the admonition to always be “growing in the grace and knowledge [understanding]” of the Lord:

 - You therefore, beloved, knowing this beforehand, be on your guard so that you are not carried away by the error of unprincipled men and fall from your own steadfastness, but grow in the grace and knowledge of our Lord and Savior Jesus Christ. – 2 Peter 3:17-18

-The ways and wisdom of man and this world (the crowd of “popular opinion”) say: “might makes right” and “I’m going to get mine first!”
-In contrast, the wisdom from above says:
+The ways and wisdom of man and this world (the crowd of “popular opinion”) say: “might makes right,” “I’m going to get mine first!,” “you’re going to pay for this,” and “I’m going to get even!”
+In contrast, the “wisdom from above” says:

-Or expressed differently: Do you “follow the crowd” or do you follow God?
+Or expressed differently: Do you “follow the crowd,” or do you follow God?
 They almost always lead in opposite directions, and you must deliberately and consciously choose to follow one or the other, even after you are born again.
-A Christian must constantly be “growing in the grace and understanding of the Lord” or they risk falling back into the ways of this world, and back under bondage to sin, Satan and death.
-If you are not maturing in your faith by growing in an understanding of the truth, you can also be led astray by the wolves and vipers (false teachers) as explained throughout this book.
-The wisdom of this world always leads away from Christ and back to sin, suffering and death; it is the blind leading the blind:
+A Christian must constantly be “grow[ing] in the grace and knowledge [understanding] of our Lord and Savior Jesus Christ,” or they risk falling back into the ways of this world and back under bondage to sin, Satan, and death.
+If you are not “pressing on to maturity” in your faith by growing in an understanding of the truth, you can be led astray by the “wolves,” “vipers,” and modern day “Pharisees” (false and hypocritical teachers) as explained throughout this book.
+The wisdom of this world always leads away from Christ and back to sin, suffering, and death; it is the blind leading the blind:

 And just because you hear something repeated loudly and often doesn’t make it true or even wise, and furthermore, as stated in Scripture:

-Yes, the wisdom of this world will expire fully worthless at the Second Advent of our Lord and Savior Jesus Christ.
-God will have been found true in all things and the wisdom from above will be vindicated; while the wisdom of this world will be judged and found that it amounts to nothing at all (except foolishness).
+Yes, the wisdom of this world will expire completely worthless at the Second Advent of our Lord and Savior Jesus Christ.
+God will have been “found true” in all things, and the “wisdom from above” will have been vindicated, while the wisdom of this world will be judged and found that it amounts to nothing at all except “foolishness.”

-You will also hear some make the claim that the Bible is outdated, or “out of touch” with the culture and societal norms of today and that the Bible needs to be more “progressive” or “liberal” and “updated” to match current societal norms and fashions.
-However, once again, nothing could be further from the truth, for the Bible tells us plainly that:
+You will also hear some claim that the Bible is outdated or “out of touch” with the culture and societal norms of today and that the Bible needs to be more “progressive” or “liberal” and “updated” to match current trends and fashions.
+However, once again, nothing could be further from the truth, for the Bible tells us that:

-The wisdom from above comes from God alone to those who believe in Him and call on His name.
-There is no admission fee for obtaining it, as God offers it freely to those who simply just ask Him for it:
+The “wisdom from above” comes from God alone to those who believe in Him, humble themselves before Him, and call on His name.
+There is no admission fee for obtaining it, as God offers it freely to those who simply ask Him for it:

-And finally, the Christian only gets the wisdom above from reading, studying, and meditating on Scripture, God’s Holy Word.
+And finally, the Christian only gets the “wisdom from above” from God’s Holy Word.
 You won’t find Godly wisdom in the materials produced by man.